Intermediate Course Overview

-The Intermediate Course is a 13-week, full-time course aimed at preparing you for the creative, conceptual, technical and professional demands of photographic practice.
-On completion of this course you should be able to photograph, process and print photographs at an intermediate level, have a clear idea of what area of photography you wish to operate in (social documentary, commercial, art/concept), as well as have a comprehensive set of skills that will enable you to develop your chosen area of specialisation.
+The Intermediate Course is aimed at preparing you for the creative, conceptual, technical and professional demands of photographic practice.
+On completion of this course you will be able to photograph process and print photographs at an entry professional level.
+By the end of the course you should have a clear idea of what area of photography you wish to operate in (social documentary, commercial, art/concept), as well as have a comprehensive set of skills that will enable you to develop your chosen area of specialization.

 You would also be in a position to undertake modest professional assignments and charge entry-level fees for doing so.
 You should also be able to work as a photographer’s assistant on more ambitious assignments within the various streams of photography.

-- Present and/or display resulting photographic work in line with specified intention
+- Resulting photographic work is presented and/or displayed in line with specified intention

 - Document, manage and archive photographic work